markselby/node-angular-seo/README.md

 /bots/:optional?*
 ```

-_Express endpoint for serving bots_
+_ which points to the Express endpoint for serving bots_
 ```javascript
 var exec = require('child_process').exec;